SeasomeMaggot/Houdini_Flipbook_Cache_Plugin/README.md

 # flipbook_cache.py
-This tool can automatic create multiple flipbooks based on changes of one or more parameters.
+This tool can automatic create multiple flipbooks based on changes of one or more parameters in Houdini. \n

+To install, just copy the script to a new tool on the shelf in Houdini. \n This tool